Tens of thousands march for ceasefire in Gaza amid temporary truce

 Tens of thousands of people have taken to the streets of London to call for a permanent ceasefire in Gaza.

-The latest major demonstration in the capital comes as Egyptian officials confirmed that Hamas will later free another 14 hostages in exchange for 42 Palestinian prisoners held by Israel.
+Qatari and Egyptian mediators have said that Hamas has agreed to release 13 Israelis and seven “foreigners” in exchange for 39 Palestinians imprisoned by Israel.

+It came after Hamas delayed the releases for several hours, saying Israel had violated the terms of a truce deal that had set the stage for such swaps.

-The temporary truce is still holding and follows weeks of fighting and Israeli bombardments of Gaza, with the conflict sparked by the Hamas incursion into southern Israel that saw 1,200 people killed.
+The pause in the fighting follows weeks of Israeli bombardments of Gaza after the Hamas incursion into southern Israel that saw 1,200 people killed.

-Protesters in London are marching from Park Lane to Whitehall, with the Metropolitan Police also handing out leaflets to provide “absolute clarity” on what will be deemed an offence.
+Protesters in London marched from Park Lane to Whitehall, with the Metropolitan Police also handing out leaflets to provide “absolute clarity” on what will be deemed an offence.

 Officers are at the forming up point of today’s protest.